Skip to content

 Tanna japonensis

-A species of Cicada, the evening Cicada is my favourite of all.
+A species of Cicada, the Evening Cicada or Higurashi is my personal favourite of all.
 During Autumn, and notably towards the end of Summer, you can often hear its sad cry during the morning and evening hours.
 When the weather is overcast, you might hear them during the day time as well.

 Their cry is commonly associated with a melancholic feeling.
 It is one of my favourite things about them.
 They sing their feelings for everyone to hear, without worrying what they might think of it.
 Well, that's bugs, I suppose.